MrMicrowaveOven/prisoner-box-riddle/ReadMe.md

 When I ran the Experiment 1,000 times with 100 Boxes, sure enough the success rate of the Prisoners was 30.56%.
 Looks like they were a bit unlucky.
 After increasing to 1,000,000 Experiments, they had a success rate of 31.18, closer to the average.

 So yes, this solution is correct.
-Using the "loop" strategy prisoners have, on average, a 31% chance of surviving.
+Using the "loop" strategy, prisoners have a 31% chance of surviving.
 I'm still having a hard time wrapping my head around that.

 Something very fun to think about: I increased the number of Boxes to 1,000,000, and the Prisoners STILL survived 30.7% of the time using the strategy.
 Compared to the 2<sup>1,000,000</sup> chance they had of surviving otherwise (not even going to try to display that number).